Osipion/NotesOnTestAutomation/service-virtualization/article.md

 up canned responses.
 WireMock is also programmable at run time, giving tests more control over how the mock behaves.

 * C: We could take our fake webserver and have it pretend to be network infrastructure.
 Instead of an opaque reverse proxy pretending to be the real dependency, it could could instead masquerade as a transparent forward proxy, but sometimes return responses it makes up, without forwarding the request at all.
-This is what [HoverFly][hvf] does.
+This is what HoverFly does.
 The difference here is largely one of ease of configuration.
 For clients which are themselves system components running in a server farm, a forward proxy is often an easy thing to set up.
 UI clients generally stuggle more to setup proxy configurations.
 Compare for example the relative ease of switching an iOS or Android configuration file to have the client point at a different url, with the significantly more involved process of getting every simulator and device used to adopt the correct forward proxy settings.
 This also applies to some extent to browser based clients, which often use the proxy settings of the host.
 In a case where tests are parrelized on the same machine, tests which program the mock on the fly are highly likely to conflict with each other, since they must all use the same proxy.
 Automating setting the system proxy on a device inherently has more depencies on the specific OS of the host.
-This is not a problem faced by reverse proxies however.
+This is not a problem faced by reverse proxies however

 And that's kind of it really.
 There are a bunch of vendor related reasons to perhaps perfer HoverFly to WireMock - if you want to use their SPECTO solution as well, for instance.
-HoverFly is more language agnostic in its middleware, and if no one in your shop is at all familar with the JVM, the fact that middleware can be written in, say, Python, Node.js, or Erlang will appeal.
+HoverFly is more language agnostic in its middleware, and if no one in your shop is at all familiar with the JVM, the fact that middleware can be written in, say, Python, Node.js, or Erlang will appeal.
 However, for me the key difference between Canned and the other two is the lack of any proxying capabilities.
 It's a super simple, straight forward bit of javascript that works very well for local testing.
 However, it scales poorly into other kinds of testing, particularly integration environments, because it lacks the ability to act as a proxy as well as a standard webserver.

 Choosing between HoverFly and WireMock is then about what kind of proxying best fits your testing.
 Is it easier to configure a proxy, or to change a host name entry in a config file/DNS table?
 Given that I'm now testing mobile clients, I think the choice has to be WireMock, or some other capable reverse-proxy.
 If you are working primarily with backend, containerized services, HoverFly would probably be my choice given the ability to mock multiple remote services in a single HoverFly instance (enabled by the fact that it is a forward proxy).
 Few of us don't have to consider UI clients, however, and WireMock offers consistency for backend and front end testing.

 [ipc]: https://en.wikipedia.org/wiki/Inter-process_communication#Approaches
 [wm]: http://wiremock.org/